striezel/updater/supported_applications.md

 # Applications

-The following list shows applications that are or will be recognized by the updater application.
+The following list shows applications that are recognized by the updater application.

-## Implemented

 * 7-Zip
 * Adobe Acrobat Reader 2017 (update to Reader 2020 only)